Pokémon Legends: Arceus

 - Jubilife Village shops: Details on the Jubilife Village facilities.

-- Recipes: A list of all obtainable recipes and their locations.
+- Recipes: A list of all obtainable recipes and their locations, and locations for all the materials that can be used for crafting.

 - Clothing locations: The locations of all clothing items that can be used for the player character.